Call for Papers

 What qualifies as an extended abstract?
 Extended abstracts need to provide novel insights or enable future research with novel insights.
 This can be through presenting new ideas/ways of thinking, leading to insightful discussion and feedback, or dissemination of new valuable resources.
 We also welcome “non-traditional research artifacts” as submissions to the extended abstract track, such as papers highlighting novel datasets, insightful negative results, exciting preliminary results that warrant rapid dissemination, or reproducibility studies.

-Note: the Proceedings and Extended Abstracts track use the same OpenReview link for managing submissions.
+The Proceedings and Extended Abstracts track use the same OpenReview link for managing submissions.
 Please select the appropriate track when submitting.

 Subject Areas